TPG eyes potential $3 billion bid for Australia's Nine: report

-MELBOURNE Private equity firm TPG TPG.UL has emerged as a potential bidder for debt-laden Australian media company Nine Entertainment Co in what could be a A$3 billion (1.97 billion pounds) buyout, a newspaper reported on Friday.
+MELBOURNE Private equity firm TPG TPG.UL has emerged as a potential bidder for debt-laden Australian media company Nine Entertainment Co in what could be a A$3 billion ($3.1 billion) buyout, a newspaper reported on Friday.

 TPG had agreed to back Hollywood mogul Harry Sloan in a potential bid for Nine, owned by private equity firm CVC Capital Partners CVC.UL, the Australian Financial Review said, without citing sources.